 The survey angle: less lone wolf, more real connection

 Important point: this doesn’t mean “less superheroes.”
-It means the superhero archetype that plays best could shift.
+It means the superhero archetype that plays best is shifting.
 The fantasy still matters, but the emotional core is changing.

 Franklin Richards is the obvious tell